 4.1.
 Look for Key Certifications for Fabrics and Ethical Practices

 When evaluating a clothing manufacturer, checking for key certifications should always be the first step.
-These certifications are issued by independent organizations after thorough inspections, covering not only factory working conditions but also fabric quality and environmental practices.
+These eco-friendly certifications are issued by independent organizations after thorough inspections, covering not only factory working conditions but also fabric quality and environmental practices.

 Certified factories must go through regular audits, ensuring workers are treated fairly, workplace conditions are safe, and fabrics meet chemical safety and sustainability requirements.